brianSalk/reddit-finetune-frontend/README.md

 # reddit-finetune-frontend
 Use content from reddit to finetune an openai model such as davinci.
 Link to app [here](https://fine-tune-reddit.herokuapp.com/)
 ## create_jsonl.py
-scrapes reddit and formats output to be in the form of jsonl document.
-By default scrapes submission titles that end in a questionmark as the prompt and the submission body as the completion.
+Gathers data from Reddit and creates a valid JSONL file for fine tuning.
+This script uses the title of a submission as the "prompt" and uses the submission body and/or comments as the completion.
+[This](https://platform.openai.com/docs/guides/fine-tuning/) website walks you through the fine-tuning steps.
+When you get to the part where you need to actually fine-tune the model with a JSONL file, this script will take the data off Reddit and allow you to do that.
+Please note that you should still vet the resulting file manually to make sure that the data makes sense.
 ## app.py
 streamlit app that contains the very basic front-end.
 ## contributing: